alcantarar/UWM_GitHub_Workshop/README.md

 that you may be interested in using after the workshop.
 These desktop applications will not be used in the workshop.

 #### Windows
 To download Git and use the Bash application, go to [this website](https://git-scm.com/download/win) and click the link associated with your version of Windows.
+If you already have Git installed, please make sure it is up-to-date by reinstalling it.

 *Note: There are many configuration options available during the setup wizard.
 The recommended settings will suffice for this workshop.*